sendgrid/docs/source/User_Guide/Marketing_Campaigns/code_editor.md

 Adding Categories
 {% endanchor h2 %}

-Assigning categories to a campaign allow you to track emails based on your own categorization system.
+Assigning categories to a campaign allows you to track emails based on your own categorization system.
 By assigning your campaign to a category, you can track statistics across multiple similar campaigns.
 Example categories: "Weekly Digest," "Product Announcements."

-1. Click on the "Settings" panel located on the left-hand side of the screen.
+1. Click the *Settings* panel located on the left-hand side of the window to expand it.

-1. In the "Settings" tab, under the "Campaign Settings" accordian panel, locate the "Categories" header.
+1. Navigate to the *Settings* tab, and click **Campaign Settings** to expand the menu.

+1. Locate the *Categories* field under *Campaign Settings*.

-1. Click on the "Add Categories" line and then type in the tag to add and hit enter.
+1. Select the *Add Categories* field and then type in the tag to add and hit enter.

+{% info %}
 Currently, only 10 categories can be added to each campaign.

-{% warning %}
-Categories should be used to group messages together by broad topic.
-If you need to attach unique data or identifiers to a message, use Unique Arguments instead.
-{% endwarning %}

-{% warning %}
-Categories must be in 7bit encoding using the US-ASCII character set.
-{% endwarning %}
+{% endinfo %}

 {% anchor h2 %}
 Previewing Your Campaign